angular/angular/aio/content/tutorial/toh-pt5.md

 Like [`getHeroes()`](tutorial/toh-pt4#observable-heroservice), `getHero()` has an asynchronous signature.
 It returns a *mock hero* as an `Observable`, using the RxJS `of()` function.

-You'll be able to re-implement `getHero()` as a real `Http` request without having to change the `HeroDetailComponent` that calls it.
+You can rewrite `getHero()` as a real `Http` request without having to change the `HeroDetailComponent` that calls it.

 #### Try it

 The browser refreshes and the application is working again.
 You can click a hero in the dashboard or in the heroes list and navigate to that hero's detail view.

-If you paste `localhost:4200/detail/12` in the browser address bar, the router navigates to the detail view for the hero with `id: 12`, "Dr Nice".
+If you paste `localhost:4200/detail/12` in the browser address bar, the router navigates to the detail view for the hero with `id: 12`, **Dr Nice**.

 <a id="goback"></a>

 ### Find the way back

-By clicking the browser's back button, you can go back to the hero list or dashboard view, depending upon which sent you to the detail view.
+By clicking the browser's back button, you can go back to the previous page.
+This could be the hero list or dashboard view, depending upon which sent you to the detail view.

 It would be nice to have a button on the `HeroDetail` view that can do that.